ckrapu/ckrapu.github.io/_posts/2025-07-26-i-know-you-didnt-write-that.md

 ---
-title: I know that you didn't write this.
-I am a SOTA 0-shot classifier of your slop.
+title: I am a SOTA 0-shot classifier of your slop.
 layout: post
 date: 2025-07-26 10:00:00-0000
 description: My reaction to subpar AI-generated work